Why 2020 Might Be Good News for the Church

 Interested in learning more about Five Essential Conversations About Ministry to the Next Generation?
 Get the extended videos in a Barna Access Plus subscription, which gives you unlimited access to Barna Next Gen content, including Barna courses, labs and emerging data on younger generations to fuel your next gen ministry strategy.
 An Access Plus membership also includes access to all our research reports and six additional curated content channels for just $19 a month.

-Or, get the Making Resilient Disciples course, now just $99, and receive the extended video conversations as an added bonus—this week only.
+Or, get the Making Resilient Disciples course, now just $99 (or free with a Barna Access Plus subscription), and receive the extended video conversations as an added bonus—this week only.

 About Barna